daniyalj/daniyalj/README.md

 ### Hi there 👋

-I'm a DevOps Enginner and Consultant.
+I'm a Cloud Enginner and Consultant.

 - 🌍 [Website](https://stackhack.ca)